ingpoc/Claude/docs/knowledge-graph.md

 ## Implementation Details

-The knowledge graph is implemented as a server-side application with:
+The knowledge graph backend logic resides in `lib/knowledgeGraph.ts` and `lib/projectManager.ts`, interacting with a KuzuDB database.

-1. A KuzuDB graph database backend for storing entities and relationships
-2. Server-side NextJS API routes that provide access to the graph
+This backend logic is exposed in two ways:

-3. MCP compliant API endpoints for AI assistant integration
+1.  **Standalone MCP Server**: A separate Node.js process (`standalone-server.js`) provides MCP compliant API endpoints (e.g., `/events` for SSE, `/mcp-messages` for requests) for AI assistant integration.
+2.  **Next.js Frontend**: The web application (`app/`) uses Next.js features (like Server Actions) to call the backend logic in `lib/` directly for its UI features.

-## Getting Started
+## Getting Started (for AI Assistants)

-To interact with the Knowledge Graph MCP through an AI assistant:
+To interact with the Knowledge Graph via the MCP server:

+1. Ensure the standalone server is running (e.g., `node dist/standalone-server.js`).
+2. Connect your AI assistant client to the standalone server's endpoints (typically `http://localhost:3010`).
-1. The assistant can use any of the provided tools to query or update the graph
+3. The assistant can use any of the provided tools (listed above) to query or update the graph via JSON-RPC messages sent to the `/mcp-messages` endpoint.
-2. Entity and relationship information is returned as structured JSON
+4. Entity and relationship information is returned as structured JSON.
-3. Build the graph incrementally as you explore and understand code
+5. Build the graph incrementally as you explore and understand code.
-4. Use the graph to recall and reason about code structure and relationships
+6. Use the graph to recall and reason about code structure and relationships.

+(Note: The Next.js web application is used separately for direct visualization and does not use these MCP tools.)

-## Example Workflow
+## Example Workflow (for AI via MCP Server)

 1. Create entities for key files and functions
 2. Establish relationships between them (e.g., "imports", "calls")